-Available data and statistics paint an all too familiar picture which illustrates the disproportionate way in which people from minoritised communities experience the challenges and negative consequences of violence and its associated factors.
-The new Violence Reduction Strategy presents a clear opportunity to build on the learning and experiences of the VRU and its partners to start to tackle as well as challenge some of the issues which underpin the causes of inequity, discrimination, and injustice in society.
-Over the last year there has been a notable reduction in hospital data regarding individuals being treated for violent injury, and whilst this is encouraging, it remains the case that someone who resides in the top 10% most deprived communities is 4-5 times more likely to present at A+E for violent assault injuries.
-We will ensure the strategy addresses this disproportionality, and also contains commitments to address the need to tackle attitudes, societal norms and underlying inequalities that foster gendered forms of violence and hate crimes.
+Available data and statistics paint a picture which illustrates the disproportionate way in which people from minoritised communities experience the challenges and negative consequences of violence and its associated factors.
+The draft strategy presents a clear opportunity to build on the learning and experiences of the VRU and its partners to start to tackle as well as challenge some of the issues which underpin the causes of inequity, discrimination, and injustice in society.
+Over the last year there has been a notable reduction in the number of people attending hospital following an assault, and whilst this is encouraging, it remains the case that someone who resides in the top 10% most deprived communities is 4-5 times more likely to present at hospital for violent assault injuries.
+The VRU will ensure the strategy addresses this disproportionality and also contains commitments to address the need to tackle attitudes, societal norms and underlying inequalities that foster gendered forms of violence and hate crimes.